 What’s in self raising flour?

 Self raising flour is usually plain flour mixed with leavening agents (baking powder or bicarb soda) and salt.
-The flour itself may have a lower protein content depending on the brand.
+The flour used in self-raising flour may have a lower protein content than plain/all-purposeflour depending on the brand.
 In America, salt is sometimes also added to self raising flour, or self rising flour as they call it.

 Let’s do the math